sebdelp/tello-control/docs/source/matlab.rst

 First, we need to preallocate memory.
 This is a mandatory steps, as increasing an array size within a loop is time consumming and a very bad programming habbit.

-The following code allows getting the number of sensors by counting the number of elements provided by the :meth:`~tello_control.tello_control.get_sensor_list` method.
+The following code allows getting the number of sensors by counting the number of elements provided by the :meth:`~tello_ctrl.tello_ctrl.get_sensor_list` method.
 Knowing the sampling period `Ts` and the requested duration, we compute the number of sample `n`.
 Finally, we  preallocatea matrix of NaN with the proper size